wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

    df -h --output=avail /
    ```

-* Make sure that the node is running with corect configuration file.
+* Make sure that the node is running with correct configuration file.
 See node configuration file description in the following article: https://docs.wavesprotocol.org/en/waves-node/node-configuration.

 * If the `waves.log` file contains the `Storage version $version is not compatible with expected version $StorageVersion!
 Please, rebuild node's state, use import or sync from scratch.` error message perform the activities described in the following article: https://docs.wavesprotocol.org/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying.